-Growing cannabis isn’t as simple as germinating seeds, adding fertiliser and watering regularly.
+Growing cannabis isn’t as simple as germinating seeds, adding fertilizer and watering regularly.
 You have to do a bit of research and learn as much as you can about the growing stages of each variety.
-Autoflowers are a type of feminised cannabis with Ruderalis genetics.
+Autoflowers are a type of feminized cannabis with Ruderalis genetics.
 Put simply; this means that you don’t have to alter the lighting schedule to put them into the flowering stage – they do that by themselves.
 To enjoy a successful autoflower harvest, you will need to understand the science behind the autoflower life cycle.

 Explained week by week: the life cycle of autoflower varieties

 To make it easy for you, we have created this introductory guide.